gina-v/Mouse-Metatranscriptomics/README.md

 **rnaseq_0922.smk**

 A workflow for preprocessing fastq files with fastp, bowtie2 alignment, and generating featurecounts.
+Information on how to obtain the reference genomes and fastq files along with further details on the workflow can be found in the Rmd files.

 **stm_dge.Rmd**